-2027: Fresh Trouble for Katsina PDP As 263 Ex-aspirants Join Coalition
+2027: Fresh Trouble for Katsina PDP as 263 Ex-aspirants Join Coalition

 The gale of defections sweeping through the Katsina State chapter of the Peoples Democratic Party (PDP) has taken a different dimension following the defection of 263 former aspirants of the party into a new coalition.

-They announced their defection to the new political movement at a strategic meeting with leaders of the coalition held at Inuwa’s office along Katsina-Mani road on Thursday.
+They announced their defection into the new political movement at a strategic meeting with leaders of the coalition held at Inuwa’s office along Katsina-Mani road yesterday.

 He explained that the former Assembly aspirants under his leadership will work with leaders of the coalition to form a political party that will oust the APC from power in 2027.